-These notes cover material that will appear on the last exam: Fri Dec 3.
+These notes cover material that will appear on the last exam: Friday May 8.
+In the textbook, this material is covered in chapters 26 and 27.

 [Note: these notes and the lectures cover chapters 26 and 27 together, with topics discussed in a slightly different order than in the textbook.
 References to textbook sections and pages and figures are given below.
 These notes will be of most benefit if you have already read chapters 26 and 27.
 This material is probably the most difficult, and also the most interesting, of the entire course, so you will have to read very carefully.
 Because of the amount of the material, I will not test you on the "Discovery" or "More Precisely" sections of your text for these two chapters, but I suggest that you read them anyway, since they may enhance your understanding of the rest of the material.]